 Welcome to Our Parish

 The church office is open to visitors.
 Regular office hours are 9 a.m. to 3 p.m.
 Monday-Friday.
-You may call the main number or e-mail via admin@stclementmatawan.org for assistance.
+You may also call the main number or e-mail via admin@stclementmatawan.org for assistance.

 https://www.youtube.com/channel/UCM2LyD3NU_6zbsJ1pX69ZKg